shapeshed/shapeshed.com/content/posts/automating_backups_with_amazon_s3_on_linux.md

-{
-  "title": "Automating backups with Amazon S3 on Linux", "date": "2008-03-03T00:00:00+00:00",
++++
+date = "2008-03-03T00:00:00+00:00"
-  "description": "A tutorial on how to back up files on Linux using Amazon's S3 service.
-The end result is a cost-effective synchronised remote backup service.", "tags": [
+description = "A tutorial on how to back up files on Linux using Amazon's S3 service.
+The end result is a cost-effective synchronised remote backup service." tags = ["Linux"] title = "Automating backups with Amazon S3 on Linux"

-    "Linux"
-  ]
-}
++++

 ## Backup Architecture